-Stock-based compensation increased by \$513,342 when comparing Q1 2021 to Q1 2020.
-The relates to (i) new hires who joined the Company concurrent with the completion of the Blackwater acquisition in Q3 2020 and (ii) the fact that options vest over three years (with the first grant only occurring in Q4 2019; share-based compensation is therefore expected to continue to increase for the next twelve months until such time as the initial grants of stock options have fully vested).
+Stock-based compensation increased by \$888,744 and \$1,402,086, respectively, when comparing Q2 2021 to Q2 2020 and YTD 2021 to YTD 2020.
+The increases relate to (i) new hires who joined the Company concurrent with and subsequent to the completion of the Blackwater acquisition in Q3 2020 and received stock options and (ii) the fact that options vest over three years (with the first grant only occurring in Q4 2019; share-based compensation is therefore expected to continue to increase for the next twelve months until such time as the initial grants of stock options have fully vested).